-Market segmentation isn’t an exact science.
+Market segmentation is not an exact science.
 Most B2B marketers can only narrow their segments to a certain point, such as “young executives” or “digital natives”.
-Yet, within these overly broad definitions lies numerous subsets: digital natives who adore the opera versus those that are avid sports fans and young executives who spend their weekends gaming versus those who are raising families.
+Yet, within these overly broad definitions lie numerous subsets: digital natives who adore the opera versus those that are avid sports fans and young executives who spend their weekends gaming versus those who are raising families.

-The Ability to Identify & Connect With Highly Specialized Niche Segments
+Big Data Helps You Identify and Connect With Highly Specialized Niche Segments

 Most marketers respond by targeting multiple market segments, or perhaps by trying to appeal to overly broad marketing segments.
-The first mistake leads to a delusion of your brand — you aren’t readily associated with anything.
+The first mistake leads to a dilution of your brand; you are not readily associated with anything.
 The second mistake means nobody even knows who you are.
 What are your options?
 Well, big data, of course.
-Big data marketing can eliminate these segmentation problems and allow you to market on a granular level with personalized, customized messages your B2B customers can relate to and identify with.
+Big data marketing can eliminate these segmentation problems and enable you to market on a granular level with personalized, customized messages to which your B2B customers can relate and identify.

-The Ability to Track Your Customer Segments as They Evolve Over Time
+Big Data Helps You Track Your Customer Segments as They Evolve

 Another thing that marketers sometimes fail to realize is that the “young executives” of today become the “seasoned professionals” of tomorrow.
-Likewise, their interests change, therefore, the marketing messages and techniques you use to stay connected and relevant with this crowd changes over time.
-You can do this without losing your brand identity because the big data tells you what articles they’re reading online, what they’re liking and sharing on social media, and their purchase history.
-Running the data isn’t a one-and-done; it’s something you’ll need to keep doing to keep up with your evolving customer base.
+Their interests change; therefore, the marketing messages and techniques you use to stay connected and relevant to this crowd changes over time.
+You can do this without losing your brand identity because the big data tells you what articles your clients are reading online, what they are liking and sharing on social media, and what their purchase history is.
+Running the data is not a one-and-done; it is something you will need to keep doing to keep up with your evolving customer base.